Geometric representability of 1-cycles on rationally connected threefolds: Introduction

 \section{Introduction}

 Non-representability phenomena for algebraic cycles on smooth projective complex varieties were discovered by Mumford \cite{mumford}, Griffiths \cite{griffiths} and Clemens \cite{clemens}.
-If $X$ is a smooth complex projective variety, for each integer $k\geq0$, the $k$-th Griffiths-Abel-Jacobi map constructed by transcendental methods is a group morphism
+If $X$ is a smooth complex projective variety, for each integer $k\geq0$, the $k$-th Griffiths Abel-Jacobi map constructed by transcendental methods is a group morphism

 where is a (usually non-algebraic) complex torus and ${\rm CH}^k(X)_{\rm hom}$ is the group of codimension $k$ cycles homologous to zero on $X$ modulo rational equivalence.
 (We use above the notation $\Gamma_{\rm tf}$ for $\Gamma/{\rm Tors}(\Gamma)$, for any abelian group $\Gamma$.)
 Denoting by ${\rm CH}^k(X)_{\rm alg}\subset {\rm CH}^k(X)_{\rm hom}$ the subgroup of cycles algebraically equivalent to $0$ on $X$, the image $J^{2k-1}(X)_{\rm alg}:=\Phi_X^k({\rm CH}^k(X)_{\rm alg})$ is an abelian variety (we refer to \cite{casalaina} for an algebraic construction of it in the spirit of Murre \cite{murre} for codimension $2$ cycles and Serre \cite{serre} for $0$-cycles).
 The group ${\rm CH}^k(X)_{\rm alg}$ is not an abstract group; it has a sort of algebraic structure since it is exhausted by the images of morphisms